-Following the approved purchase, reimbursement information is entered into the BambooHR Expense Management System.
-The Employee Expense Management feature allows employees to enter their own expense reimbursements including all required backup such as, the original receipts and /or Google Maps for mileage reimbursements.
-Reimbursements must be entered into the Expense Management System within seven (7) days of the purchase dates.
+Following the approved purchase, reimbursement information is entered into the Bamboo HR timesheet for exempt and nonexempt employees.
+The Additional Pay Expense feature allows employees to enter their previously approved expense reimbursements including all required backup such as the original receipts and /or Google Maps for mileage reimbursements (text only).
+Reimbursements must be entered into the Additional Pay Expense feature in Bamboo HR within seven (7) days of the purchase dates.
 The School will not honor reimbursement requests if submitted after the deadline.
 School related purchases should not be combined with any personal purchases.
 Separate receipts for the school purchases are required.
-Purchase Request Forms are available on the Intranet and should be filled out electronically.
+Purchase Request Forms are available on Workplace and should be filled out electronically